EntityGraphQL/EntityGraphQL/docs/content/schema-creation/03-types.md

 ---
-title: "Other Types"
+title: 'Other Types'
-metaTitle: "Advanced types - EntityGraphQL"
+metaTitle: 'Advanced types - EntityGraphQL'
-metaDescription: "Advanced types in EntityGraphQL"
+metaDescription: 'Advanced types in EntityGraphQL'
 ---

 So far we've only been dealing with GraphQL Object types.
 Types that are part of the object graph and have fields.
 These are the most common type in our schema, but lets look at the other types we can use.

 # Scalar Types

 We learnt previous that the [GraphQL spec](https://graphql.org/learn/schema/#scalar-types) defines the following built in scalar types.

 - Int: A signed 32‐bit integer.